- Health and Safety Department

-There are a variety of courses available as standard, but the Training and Audit Co-ordinator can also tailor courses to suit staff needs.
+There are a variety of courses available as standard, see Courses available, but the Training and Audit Co-ordinator can also tailor courses to suit staff needs.
 Please contact him for further advice.

 Lawrence is the head of the Training and Audit Unit which offers training in all aspects of health and safety relating to University work and carries out audits of both a general and a specific topic based nature.